justirma/goremoteli/content/post/founders-here-is-how-to-handle-the-surge-of-remote-work.md

 My name is Irma Mesa.
 I'm a Product Manager in the ed-tech space and I love love love talking to and meeting new people.
 I've learned a ton through my years being in tech, at times being the only woman on a team, working remote and having incredible mentors.
 Now, I'm paying it forward.

 I run remote consulting for individuals, companies and teams of all sizes.
-Let's collaborate and work together to get you from #remotenewbie to #remotepro.
-[Sign up here](https://goremote.li)
+Join our community and receive coaching to become successful at remote work [here](https://remotenewbie.com).

 Talk soon.